FerRacimo/Archaeomics/PopSizeTutorial.md

-Tutorial based on notes by Mikkel Schierup and Ida Moltke
+Based on notes by Ida Moltke

 # Effect	of	population	size	on	coalescence	trees